rudresh051/DevOps/ComputerNetworks/Lecture003.md

 3. Multicast communication(1 to many)

 ## Unicast Communication
-Transmitting the data from one computer to another computer is called as unicast communication It is one to one transmission
+Transmitting the data from one computer to another computer is called as unicast communication.
+It is one to one transmission

 ![alt text](image-23.png)